balanced/www.balancedpayments.com/contents/push-to-card.md

   day: 22

 what:
-  bodyText: After receiving overwhelming support for this feature on our
-    <a href="https://balanced.crowdhoster.com/let-s-push-to-debit-cards">CrowdtiltOpen campaign</a>,
-    we are excited to begin development.
-Backers who contributed to the campaign will receive priority beta access.
+  bodyText: We're launching in private beta after receiving overwhelming support for this feature on our  <a href="https://balanced.crowdhoster.com/let-s-push-to-debit-cards">CrowdtiltOpen Campaign</a>.
+Backers who contributed over $1,000 to the campaign will receive priority beta access.
 If you are interested in this feature, please submit your email to request an invite.

 introTextLeft:
   title: Put sellers at ease
-  body: Providing sensitive bank account information on a website can be an
+  body: Pushing money to debit cards is a fast and convenient way to pay sellers who may be concerned with providing sensitive bank account information on a website.
-    issue for sellers.
-Push to card is the perfect alternative as a convenient and readily accessible payout option.

 introTextRight:
   title: Pay anyone easily
-  body: Your sellers no longer need to hunt for their checkbooks or bank account
-    information.
-You can now push money directly to their bank account using just their U.S. debit card.
+  body: You can now push money directly to customer bank accounts using their U.S. debit card; no need to collect their bank account details.

 benefit:
   title: Validate in real time
-  body: Forget about delayed payouts due to incorrect bank account and routing
+  body: Real time debit card validation ensures timely delivery of money.
+Forget about delayed payouts due to incorrect bank account and routing numbers.
-    numbers.
-Debit card information is validated in real time, ensuring timely delivery of funds.
   cardNumber: 4342 5611 1111 1118

 api: